Philadelphia Birth Injury Attorney

-Medical Malpractice is a frequent cause of traumatic injuries during birth.
-At Rosenbaum & Associates our team of injury lawyers and expert medical consultants pride themselves on helping families uncover whether medical errors were responsible for their devastating injuries.
-Improper prenatal care and negligent medical professionals can cause error during the delivery process leading to birth injuries such as cerebral palsy, erb’s palsy and many others.
-If a doctor or nurse fails recognize fetal distress or responds too slowly, your child could suffer a life long and irreversible disabilities.
-Our Philadelphia birth injury attorneys have experience in handling and understanding these complex medical issues.
+Medical malpractice is a frequent cause of traumatic injuries during birth.
+According to medical malpractice statistics, on average, 12,414 med mal cases were reported annually since 2009.
+At Rosenbaum & Associates, each Philadelphia birth injury attorney and expert medical consultant on our team prides himself on helping families uncover whether medical errors were responsible for their devastating injuries.
+Improper prenatal care and negligent medical professionals can cause errors during the delivery process leading to birth injuries such as Cerebral palsy, Erb’s palsy, and many others.
+If a doctor or nurse fails to recognize fetal distress or responds too slowly, your child could suffer lifelong and irreversible disabilities.
+Our Philadelphia birth injury lawyers have experience in handling and understanding these complex medical issues.

 Common delivery errors by medical professionals include: